stephenbunch/rethinkql/README.md

 import express from 'express'
 import r from 'rethinkdb'
-import { QueryContext, Schema } from 'rxql' import { RethinkDBContext, RethinkDBTransport, createExpressMiddleware } from 'rxql/server'
+import { QueryContext, Schema } from 'rxql' import { createExpressMiddleware } from 'rxql/server'
+import { RethinkDBContext, RethinkDBTransport } from 'rxql/rethinkdb'

 // Create a new RethinkDB context. const db = new RethinkDBContext({